Requirements & Information

 - Writ of Possession and any trial-related motions (Limine, Strike Witnesses and Exhibit Lists, Trial continuances, etc.)

-Motions to Vacate-Report and Recommended Order of Magistrate
+Exceptions to Report and Recommended Order of Magistrate

 A party filing Motion to Vacate to the Magistrate's Report and Recommended Order shall:

-- File the original Motion to Vacate with the Clerk and
+- File the original exceptions with the Clerk and

-- Please send a copy of the Motion to Vacate directly to the Court and the Magistrate.
+- Send a copy of the exceptions directly to the Court and the Magistrate.

-Upon receipt of the Motion to Vacate, the Court will enter an order scheduling a hearing.
+Upon receipt of exceptions, the Court will enter an order scheduling a hearing.
 By rule a transcript must be provided no later than 48 hours prior to hearing.
-If the transcript is not filed within the time limit established by the Order for Transcript or such other date set by the Court upon motion and order, the Motion to Vacate may be denied.
-Motion to Vacate hearings are non-evidentiary and similar to an appeal.
+If the transcript is not filed within the time limit established by the Order for Transcript or such other date set by the Court upon motion and order, the exceptions may be denied.
+Hearings on exceptions are non-evidentiary and similar to an appeal.
 The motion will be scheduled by the court and may not be scheduled by a party.

 Foreclosures